If you’re reading this you probably already have lots of stuff on your plate.

 Yet, critical thinking is a crucial skill that has to be refined.

-Think how Warren Buffett or Ray Dalio can consistently beat the market.
+Think about how Warren Buffett or Ray Dalio can consistently beat the market.

 You need to be able to make up your mind by yourself to win, especially in widely competitive markets.